A large language model-type architecture for high-dimensional molecular potential energy surfaces: Introduction

 \section{Introduction}

-The problem of computing accurate post-Hartree-Fock potential energy surfaces for large chemical systems is considered to be an exponentially complex task in quantum chemistry.
-However, computing such accurate potentials is essential for a range of problems that include not only the fundamental description of chemical reactions and molecular vibrations\cite{varandas-PES,Bowman-IRPC-PES,Bowman-polybasis-fitting,alics2001efficient,jackle1996product,DieterPOTFIT,TuckerVibSpec2,full-dimPES-tunneling-Bowman2021}, but also topics such as the design of new molecular assemblies with desired properties \cite{grossmann2023positionpapermaterialsdesign,Mat-Design-ML-JAP,Mat-Design-ML-AMR,Ceder-PhysRevB.82.125416,Aspuru-design}.
-The complexity of describing all such phenomena is governed by the following fundamental limitations.
-As the system size grows, the number of nuclear dimensions grow.
-For ${\cal D}$ nuclear dimensions with each dimension discretized and represented using $M$ multi-dimensional basis points where such basis-point may represent nuclear geometries, the number of such geometries grows exponentially with the number of nuclear dimensions, and the problem is thought to scale as $O(M^{\cal D})$.\cite{Feynman1982,Feynman-Comp,hibbs,MCTDH-Meyer1,Nielsen-Chuang-QuantComp,varandas-PES,Rabitz-HDMR,manzhos2008using,Bowman-IRPC-PES,Bowman-polybasis-fitting,Otto_POTFIT,DieterPOTFIT,qwaimd-wavelet,nicole-Shannon} Additionally, if post-Hartree Fock accuracy is desired, computing each potential energy may scale as $O(N^{7-10})$, for $N$ electrons.
-Thus the problem of computing accurate potential surfaces grows as $O(M^{\cal D}*N^{7-10})$, which becomes intractable even for moderate sized systems.
+The problem of computing accurate post-Hartree-Fock potential energy surfaces for large chemical systems is considered an exponentially complex task in quantum chemistry.
+However, computing such accurate potentials is essential for a range of problems that include not only the fundamental description of chemical reactions and molecular vibrations beyond the harmonic approximation\cite{varandas-PES,Bowman-IRPC-PES,Bowman-polybasis-fitting,alics2001efficient,jackle1996product,DieterPOTFIT,TuckerVibSpec2,full-dimPES-tunneling-Bowman2021}, but also topics such as the design of new molecular assemblies with desired properties \cite{grossmann2023positionpapermaterialsdesign,Mat-Design-ML-JAP,Mat-Design-ML-AMR,Ceder-PhysRevB.82.125416,Aspuru-design}.
+The complexity of describing these phenomena is governed by the following fundamental limitations.
+As the system size grows, the number of nuclear dimensions increases.
+For ${\cal D}$ nuclear dimensions with each dimension discretized and represented using $M$ multi-dimensional basis points where such basis-points may represent nuclear geometries, the number of such geometries grows exponentially with the number of nuclear dimensions, and the problem may scale as $O(M^{\cal D})$.\cite{Feynman1982,Feynman-Comp,hibbs,MCTDH-Meyer1,Nielsen-Chuang-QuantComp,varandas-PES,Rabitz-HDMR,manzhos2008using,Bowman-IRPC-PES,Bowman-polybasis-fitting,Otto_POTFIT,DieterPOTFIT,qwaimd-wavelet,nicole-Shannon} Additionally, if post-Hartree Fock accuracy (such as coupled cluster theory) is desired, computing each potential energy may scale as $O(N^{7-10})$, for $N$ electrons\cite{schlegel1991computational}.
+Thus, the problem of computing accurate potential energy surfaces grows as $O(M^{\cal D}*N^{7-10})$, which becomes intractable even for moderate sized systems.